support-logo

 Let’s face it – there are no ideal systems, so although AI technology in fintech has many advantages and is considered, by right, a positive game changer for the industry, there are some struggles to face.

 As data is the lifeblood of AI, the importance of data sets being quality is immense.
-If data sets are wrong, then the analysis risks being unreliable.
+If data is not trustworthy, clear, and complete, then the analysis risks being unreliable (with inconsistent data results).

 AI bias